 Postgraduate Fellowships and Other Funding Support: Stanford Law School funds several postgraduate public interest fellowships for recent Stanford Law School JD graduates.
 These fellowships help JD alumni launch their public interest careers through a paid one-year fellowship in a law-related endeavor designed to further the public interest.
 Only SLS JD alumni are eligible to apply for these two programs i.e. Stanford Law School Fellowships (multiple positions) and Stanford Law School Criminal Defense Fellowship (one position).

-Friends of Music Applied Music Scholarship Program: This scholarship program have provided means for Stanford students to continue study in applied music.
+Friends of Music Applied Music Scholarship Program: This scholarship program has provided means for Stanford students to continue study in applied music.
 There are over 100 awards granted each quarter, in support of music practice.
-There are various scholarship options provided by Stanford department of music which are as follows:
+There are various scholarship options provided by the Stanford department of music which is as follows:

 Engineers in the Arts Scholarship: This scholarship is sponsored by the School of Engineering to encourage engineering students to continue their music studies while at Stanford.
 Applicants must be officially declared in the School of Engineering (graduate or undergraduate programs).
 This is a partial scholarship.